-The EC comics of the 1950’s were revolutionary.
+The EC comics of the 1950s were revolutionary.
 In some ways, they were the decade’s only source of horror.
 On screen, nearly all horror was science fiction, to at least some degree.
-There was no separation between the two until the rise of Hammer in the late ‘50s and the resurgence of gothic tales.
+There was no separation between the two until the rise of Hammer in the late ‘50s and the resurgence of Gothic tales.
 The EC stories were different.
 They were modern, contemporary and as sick and twisted as anything being put on screen, even now.
 Sometimes they were supernatural, sometimes they weren’t, but they always had a jet-black sense of humor and ended on some sort of twisted punchline.
-The EC Comics were adapted into two films in the 1970’s, Tales from the Crypt and Vault of Horror, respectively, as well as the immensely successful TV series based on Tales.
-But Creepshow is an original production that perfectly recaptures the tone and spirit of the comics.
+The EC Comics were adapted into two films in the 1970s, Tales from the Crypt and Vault of Horror, respectively, as well as the immensely successful TV series based on Tales.
+But Creepshow is an original production that perfectly recaptures the tone and spirit of those comics.

 He ultimately left the project when it went in the direction of a TV miniseries, but the two remained friends.
 They bonded over their love of the genre and the monster magazines they had both read as children.
 They talked about working on a project together and when the stars aligned and their schedules allowed for it, they made Creepshow.
 It was a pet project, a passion project for both of them.

 Creepshow is an EC comic that happens to be on the screen and happens to have been made in 1982.
 Other than that, it hits the nail on the head in terms of sticking to the tone and style of its inspiration.
 What really stands out about this adaptation, though, is the sheer difference in its stories.
 Each kind of EC comic storyline is represented here.